-GP Strategies Corporation is a global performance improvement solutions provider of sales and technical training, e-Learning solutions, management consulting and engineering services.
-On December 31, 2011, GP Strategies Corporation merged with and into its sole operating subsidiary General Physics Corporation ("General Physics"), eliminating the previous holding company structure.
-General Physics, which was established in 1966, was the surviving legal corporation in the merger and was renamed GP Strategies Corporation when the merger became effective.
-Following the merger, the financial position, business operations, state of incorporation, directors, executive officers and management of the newly combined company were substantially identical to those of GP Strategies Corporation before the merger.
+GP Strategies Corporation is a global performance improvement solutions provider of training, e-Learning solutions, management consulting and engineering services.
 References in this report to "GP Strategies," the "Company," "we" and "our" are to GP Strategies Corporation and its subsidiaries, collectively.